First Time Skiing or Snowboarding: What to Expect

 - The right sizes are available

-- Less waiting time at the shop
+- Less waiting time in resort

 - Easier adjustments if needed